rfay/ddev/docs/content/users/extend/custom-commands.md

 If your container command should run from the directory you are running the command in the host, add the `HostWorkingDir` annotation.

 Example: `## HostWorkingDir: true`

+### "ExecRaw" Annotation (Container Commands Only)

+Use `ExecRaw: true` to pass command arguments directly to the container as-is.

+For example, when `ExecRaw` is true, `ddev yarn --help` returns the help for `yarn`, not DDEV's help for the `ddev yarn` command.

+We recommend  using this annotation for all container commands.
+The default behavior is retained to avoid breaking existing commands.

+Example: `## ExecRaw: true`

 ## Known Windows Issues